jmathur25/OSM_buildingdetector/README.md

 1. A search bar.
 It's not... very... professional... but if you type in the name of cities (or even some towns) with proper punctuation, it will take you there.
 Examples: Chicago, London, Pleasanton

 2. What we call the "window to the backend."
 This will show the "semantic segmentation masks" for every building the model detects.
-This is fancy talk for an image that highlights where the model thinks the building(s) are.
+This is fancy talk for an image that clearly highlights where the model thinks the building(s) are.
 I wrote several image processing algorithms on top of the result you see, because OSM would much rather plot a rectangle (which is 99% if buildings) than a billion points that represent a mask.
 The result of those computations is rendered on your map as nice, neat rectangles.

 ## Some other cool features